moneroguides/0x03-Mining-Monero-P2Pool-quick-start-guide/script.md

 Alright, it's nearly time to get our mining underway.
 The software is now synchronised with the rest of the network and we've now only got a few more setting to change.

-We're now to going to select the setting tab from the menu and then node.
+We're now to going to select the *settings* tab from the menu and then *node*.

 For now we're going to stop the daemon with the button provided.